nwutils/nw-builder/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Release History
+- 2016-10-09    `3.1.2` Fix for passing array as files option when running app (plus some security fixes).
+- 2016-10-09    `3.1.1` Fix for flavor feature when using CLI.
 - 2016-09-14    `3.1.0` Ability to select any flavor of NW.js, not just `sdk`.
 - 2016-08-28    `3.0.0` bumping graceful-fs-extra dependency to 2.0.0.
 - 2016-08-14    `2.2.7` fix for macIcns option when using NW.js 0.12.3